Semi-supervised Learning based on Distributionally Robust Optimization: Supplementary Material: Technical Details for Theorem

 \subsection{Proof of Theorem \ref{SoS_theorem_LM}}

-In this section, we complete the proof for Theorem \ref{SoS_theorem_LM} in addition to the scratch in Section \ref{Sec-Proof-SoS-Theorem}.
+In this section, we provide a detailed proof for Theorem \ref{SoS_theorem_LM}.
 As we discussed before, Theorem \ref{SoS_theorem_LM} could be treated as a non-trivial corollary of Theorem 3 in \cite{blanchet2016sample} and the proving techniques follow the 6-step proof for Sample-out-of-Sample (SoS) Theorem, namely Theorem 1 and Theorem 3 in \cite{blanchet2016sample}.

-\begin{proof} [Proof of Theorem \ref{SoS_theorem_LM}]We derived the duality formulation for RWP function in Section \ref{Sec-Proof-SoS-Theorem} as the Step 1 of the proof.
+\begin{proof} [Proof of Theorem \ref{SoS_theorem_LM}] \textbf{Step 1.} For $u\in\mathcal{D}_{n}$ and $v\in \mathcal{X}_{N}$, let us denote $u_{x},u_{y}$ and $v_{x},v_{y}$ to be its subvectors for the predictor and response.
+By the definition of RWP function as in \eqref{Eqn-RWP}, we can write it as a linear program (LP), given as

+For as $n$ large enough the LP is finite and feasible (because $P_{n}$ approaches $P_{\ast}$, and $P_{\ast}$ is feasible).
+Thus, for $n$ large enough we can write

+We can apply strong duality theorem for LP, see \cite{luenberger1973introduction}, and write the RWP function in dual form: